red-hat-storage/RHGS-vagrant/README.md

   * the installation playbook has been executed on the Tendrl server and RHGS nodes
   * the Tendrl UI is reachable on the IP address of the eth1 adapter of the Tendrl VM (the URL also displayed after the installer finished)

+## Clean up / Refresh images

+If you like to clean up disk space or there are updates to the images do the following:

+* run `rm ~/.vagrant.d/boxes/rhgs-*.box` and `rm ~/.vagrant.d/boxes/tendrl-*.box` to delete older Vagrant images
+* on VirtualBox - remove the VM instances named `packer-tendrl-server-...` and `packer-rhgs-node-...` (these are base images for the clones)
+* on libvirt
+  * run `virsh vol-list default` to list all images in your `default` storage pool (adjust the name if you are using a different one)
+  * run `virsh vol-delete rhgs-node-... default` and  `virsh vol-delete tendrl-server-... default` to delete the images starting with `rhgs-node-...` and `tendrl-server-...` (replace with full name) from the default pool

+Next time you do `vagrant up` it will automatically pull new images.

 ### Creating your own vagrant box